History of Trinidad and Tobago: End of slavery

-In August 1816, seven hundred former slaves from the U.S.A. arrived, having served for fourteen months in the (second British) Corps of Colonial Marines at the Royal Naval Dockyard, Bermuda.
+In August 1816, seven hundred former slaves from the Americas arrived, having served for fourteen months in the (second British) Corps of Colonial Marines at the Royal Naval Dockyard, Bermuda.
 After rejecting British government orders for transfer to the West India Regiments, and on the Admiralty refusing to continue responsibility for them, they finally accepted, but only with reluctance, a government offer of settlement in Trinidad.
 These ex-Colonial Marines (aka "Merikens") were organised by the authorities in villages according to their military companies (so-called "company towns").

-In the Colony of Trinidad and Tobago, as in other Caribbean slave colonies, an attempt was made to circumvent the abolition of slavery in 1833.
+An attempt was made to delay the full abolition of slavery in 1833.
 The first announcement from Whitehall in England that slaves would be totally freed by 1840 was made in 1833.
 In the meantime, slaves on plantations were expected to remain where they were and work as "apprentices" for the next six years.

 Trinidad and Tobago demonstrated a successful use of non-violent protest and passive resistance.
-On 1 August 1834, an unarmed group of mainly elderly ex-slaves being addressed by the Governor at Government House about the new laws, began chanting: "Pas de six ans.
+On 1 August 1834, an unarmed group of mainly elderly ex-slaves being addressed by the governor at Government House about the new laws, began chanting: "Pas de six ans.
 Point de six ans" ("Not six years.
-No six years"), drowning out the voice of the Governor.
+No six years"), drowning out the voice of the governor.

 Peaceful protests continued until a resolution to abolish apprenticeship was passed and de facto freedom was achieved.
 This may have been partially due to the influence of Dr. Jean Baptiste Phillipe's book A Free Mulatto (1824).
 At the request of Governor Sir George Fitzgerald Hill, on 25 July, "Dr. Jean Baptiste Phillipe the first coloured member of the Council, proposed a resolution to end apprenticeship and this was passed. [...]
 Full emancipation for all was finally legally granted ahead of schedule on 1 August 1838."

+Trinidad and Tobago

+In 1887, the British Parliament passed the Trinidad and Tobago Act, which authorised the union of Trinidad and Tobago.
+The goal of the union was to pass the cost of administering Tobago from the British crown to the more prosperous colony of Trinidad.
+On 17 November 1888, the Act was proclaimed, and the union took effect on 1 January 1889.
+The islands were united under a single administrative structure, which was based in Port of Spain, and a single governor, who had formerly been the governor of Trinidad.
+The Supreme Court in Trinidad gained authority over Tobago and had the power to appoint magistrates.
+Tobago's status was downgraded to that of a ward in 1899, with the warden of Tobago as the chief government official on the island.